mvdh7/PyCO2SYS/docs/index.md

 !!! note "PyCO2SYS manuscript"
     Humphreys, M. P., Lewis, E. R., Sharp, J. D., and Pierrot, D. (2022).
 PyCO2SYS v1.8: marine carbonate system calculations in Python.  *Geoscientific Model Development* 15, 15-43.  [doi:10.5194/gmd-15-15-2022](https://doi.org/10.5194/gmd-15-15-2022).

+Although this is about PyCO2SYS v1.8, it is similar enough that it could still be used as a citation for now.
+A paper specifically describing PyCO2SYS v2 is in preparation.

 To cite the PyCO2SYS software itself: